Jinshan Railway: Southern extension: Jinshan-Pinghu City Railway

 There are also plans to extend the line west to Haiyan County via Pinghu.

 The Jinshan-Pinghu municipal railway is a commuter-oriented, public-transit railway that uses national trunk lines, national-Shanghai joint-venture railway trunks, and municipal railways to share resources.
 It plans to maintain the technical standards, transportation organization, and operation management model of Jinshan Railway.
 The construction length of the line is 50.51 km, including 9.7 km in Jinshan section, 24.32 km in Pinghu section, 4.7 km in Jiaxing Port section, and 11.79 km in Haiyan section.
 The total investment of the project is estimated to be about 17.089 billion yuan.
 There are 8 stations, including 1 connection station.
 (Jinshanwei), 6 new stations (Dushan Port East, Dushan Port West, Zhapu, Pinghu, Haiyan Development Zone, Haiyan East), 1 reserved station (Lindai), with an average station spacing of 8.4 km, the highest design The speed is 160 km/h.
 Including the renovation project of Jinshanwei railway station, and 1 EMU.

 It is expected that the project can be completed from the end of 2023 to the first half of 2024.
 After the expansion project is completed, Jinshan Railway will expand from the existing 37 pairs to about 60 pairs, which can be further enlarged according to demand.

+Fares

+Ticket prices range from 3 to 10 yuan.
+Passengers can swipe the Shanghai transportation card or use the QR code to pass through the ticket gates.
+Additionally, blue magnetic single-ride paper tickets can be purchased at dedicated Jinshan Railway vending machines using WeChat Pay or Alipay.
+Passengers do not need ID to buy tickets for this line.